What to do in the garden in February

 Plant bulbs for late spring and summer

-We associate spring with bulbs, such as daffodils, crocus, hyacinth.
-However, there are many lovely summer bulbs which although usually planted in the Autumn, if you missed the slot, early spring provides another opportunity.
+There are many lovely summer bulbs which, although usually planted in the Autumn, if you missed the slot, early spring provides another opportunity.

 Bulbs you can plant now include:

-- Allium are easy to grow, lots of images and growing tips.
-Once established return reliably each year.
-Crocus has a great selection of Alliums, including the classic A. giganteum tall with large flowers, the late summer flowering Allium
+have a lovely selection of Alliums, (affiliate link) including the classic A. giganteum tall with large flowers, the late summer flowering Allium

 sphaerocephalon which looks great with grasses, and

-the spikey and unusual - Plant Lilies in Feb/March for a great scented display.
+Plant Lilies in Feb/March for a great scented display.
 Lilies dislike heavy soil, which can make them less reliable in subsequent years.
-If your garden conditions are not ideal with wet heavy clay conditions, it is better to plant in containers.
-Crocus has some fantastic showy lilies to choose from, including the popular L. Stargazer, Casablanca and the beautiful 'Lotus Elegance'
+If your garden conditions are not ideal with wet heavy clay conditions, it is better to plant in containers popular lilies to grow include L. Stargazer, Casablanca and the beautiful 'Lotus Elegance'

 Cut back Sedums and other perennials